Monroe, Louisiana: Religion

 As part of the Bible Belt, Christianity is the largest religion in Monroe, the city's metropolitan area, and North Louisiana.
 In common with much of northern and Central Louisiana, Baptists makes up the largest Christian denomination by affiliation.
 As a predominantly-African-American city, the largest Baptist denominations are the National Baptist Convention, USA; the National Baptist Convention of America; and the Progressive National Baptist Convention.
 The Southern Baptist Convention also has churches throughout the Monroe area.

 Methodism make up the second-largest Christian denomination by affiliation, primarily divided among the African Methodist Episcopal and Christian Methodist Episcopal churches.
 The Catholic Church is the third-largest, and the city's Catholic population is served by the Roman Catholic Diocese of Shreveport as of 2021.
 Pentecostalism is a growing tradition among the population, divided among Classical Pentecostals, and Oneness Pentecostals.
 The Church of God in Christ and United Pentecostal Church are the largest Pentecostal denominations in the city and metropolitan area; there are also some independent Oneness Pentecostal churches in the city.

 Islam is Monroe's second-largest religion.
 Muslims are predominantly Sunni, though the Nation of Islam also maintains a presence in the area.
 Former mayor Jamie Mayo controversially awarded a key to the city to the head of the Nation of Islam Louis Farrakhan.

 Judaism is Monroe's third-largest religion, with most being of the Reform denomination.
 Temple B'nai Israel, established in 1868, is Monroe's oldest synagogue.

 Economy

 Top employers

-According to the city's 2018 comprehensive annual financial report, the top employers in the area are:
+According to the city's 2019 Comprehensive Annual Financial Report, the largest employers in the city are: